oliverzick/Delizious-Ini/README.md

 * Enumeration of properties contained in a section
 * Reading and writing of a property
 * Deletion of sections or properties
-* Reading the comment of a section for given section name and mode
+* Reading the comment of a section with given section name and mode
   - Fail mode: Throw section not found exception when section does not exist
   - Fallback mode: Return fallback comment given by the mode when the section does not exist
-* Reading the comment of a property for given section name, property key and mode
+* Reading the comment of a property with given section name, property key and mode
   - Fail mode: Throw section not found exception when section does not exist, throw property not found exception when property does not exist
   - Fallback mode: Return fallback comment given by the mode when the section or property does not exist
 * Writing the comment for a section with given mode